mandolin/hia-multilingual-vue-template/README.md

     - js object attributes are written slightly differently and need to be adapted.
 (For full compatibility with conventional writing, in theory, it can be solved by modifying the webpack plugin)
     - Some features such as syntax highlighting will fail (requires targeted plugins to resolve).
     - A small number of special keywords are temporarily unavailable for this method (but theoretically can be solved by modifying the webpack plugin).
     - The sketching of local variables is not supported (because it will be converted by uglifyjs.
 If you want to support it, you need to modify the defineplugin plug-in to execute in advance or develop a targeted plug-in).
-For the time being, you can solve the problem by adjusting the build process. , Or do a separate post-processing process).
+For the time being, you can solve the problem by adjusting the build process (put the uglifyjs processing in the last step , Or do a separate post-processing process).
     - Sass does not support Chinese in regular single style rules (but in theory, it can be solved by modifying sass).
     - Any keywords, apis, variables, etc. in eval must use the original name.
 (It is expected to be difficult to solve in the future, because js does not alias keywords like python)